alloystorm/dvvr/README.md

 * Custom made deterministic IK solution that removes unstability
 * Automatically adjust foot position in real-time to make sure floor penetration doesn't happen at all.

+Please note that this is not an opensource project, the content within this repository is just documentation.

 # Availability
 * Windows Desktop
 * MacOSX